 Joey Williamson, ©2012 HGIC, Clemson Extension

 Some types of organic materials and quantities of them can also upset the water equilibrium between the surrounding native soil and the soil in the hole.
 Fine-textured organic matter such as peat moss, placed in the planting hole can act like a sponge in a bathtub, holding too much moisture after rain or irrigation.
 Coarser-textured material, such as composted pine bark, is less likely to hold excess moisture.
+However, do not add organic matter at more than 10 to 20% of the total soil volume when amending planting holes.
 In heavy clay soils, use a shovel or mattock to notch out the sides of the round planting hole.
 This will enable growing roots to more easily enter the surrounding soil.

 Organic matter should comprise approximately 10 to 20 percent of the total soil volume.
 For example, preparing a bed 8 inches deep requires the addition of about 1 to 2 inches of organic matter such as compost, leaf mold, or composted pine bark.
 Drainage can be improved in clay soils by subsoiling or deep tilling prior to adding organic matter.